 Students enrolled in college programs are preparing themselves for direct entry into gainful employment.
 Employers state that the main characteristic sought in potential employees is dependability and punctuality.
 Therefore, the importance of student attendance is emphasized at Georgia Piedmont Tech, and all students are expected to be present and prompt for all class sessions.

 Absent or present, students are responsible for all assigned work in each class.
-Missing more than ten percent (10%) of class time in a lecture setting may adversely affect a student’s success in a course due to the missed opportunity of information from and interaction with faculty and classmates.
-Also, missing assignments as a result of tardiness or absences will have a detrimental effect on a student’s final grade.
+Missing significant class time may adversely affect a student’s success in a course due to the missed opportunity of information from and interaction with faculty and classmates.
+Also, missing assignments have detrimental effects on a student’s final grade.